We're often asked - what is the best way to prepare for the SAT/ACT?

 This leads us to the second point.
 What do you practice on?
 If you're practicing for a big tennis tournament, you go hit balls on a regulation-size tennis court with real tennis balls and racquets.
 Similarly, practicing SAT and ACT content with official questions is the only way to really prepare for these tests.
 A Kaplan or Barron's practice test at best is a simulated attempt at the actual College Board test.
 No matter how hard these companies try, they can never get it just right.
 The degree of difficulty and the distributed intensity of the questions can never be as accurate as the official tests.

-4. And then there are 8 full-length practice tests from the College Board so that you can really create test-day conditions in the privacy of your home.
+- And then there are six full-length non-adaptive paper-based practice tests from the College Board so that you can really create test-day conditions in the privacy of your home.

 Timing the practice tests for maximum impact is crucial.
 Studying for the SAT during the summer and taking the test in August is the best solution because you do not have school obligations to interfere with test preparation.